ivancuric/js-perf/README.md

 ## What is performant JS?

 First of all, let's get the following out of the way.
 If you're testing exclusively on your desktop device (you are testing, right?), you're excluding [more than 50%](http://gs.statcounter.com/platform-market-share/desktop-mobile-tablet) of your potential users.
+This trend will only continue to grow, as t

 ![enter image description here](https://i.imgur.com/6XtNnds.png)

-No, testing in dev tools'
+No, testing in Chrome dev tools' device mode isn't a valid substitute to testing on a real mobile device.

 And even if you are testing on real mobile devices, you're probably testing it on your brand spanking

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDkyNDYzMzE2XX0=
+eyJoaXN0b3J5IjpbNDMzMjY5NTM0XX0=
 -->